umarhassan-mitodl/11.975-fall-2009/content/pages/syllabus.md

 ### Every Week

-Students should read the on-line daily newspaper {{% resource_link "c6d5d7f9-943f-4bd0-9f21-1efe28e0d25c" "_El Universal_" %}} and come prepared to talk about major events, etc. with particular relevance to Cartagena and the objectives of the Practicum:
+Students should read the on-line daily newspaper [_El Universal_](http://www.eluniversal.com.co/) and come prepared to talk about major events, etc. with particular relevance to Cartagena and the objectives of the Practicum:

-In addition, students should familiarize themselves with the client, {{% resource_link "c576923e-f0a3-40cd-8cab-688c7adc08ae" "la Alcaldía Distrital de Cartagena de Indias" %}}, by closely examining the website and the numerous useful documents and other information contained therein:
+In addition, students should familiarize themselves with the client, [la Alcaldía Distrital de Cartagena de Indias](http://www.cartagena.gov.co/), by closely examining the website and the numerous useful documents and other information contained therein: